iconify/documentation/documents/pages/icon-components/unplugin-icons.md

 # Unplugin Icons

-unplugin-icons is an alternative to [Iconify icon components](./index.md), developed by Anthony Fu.
+`[npm]unplugin-icons` is an alternative to [Iconify icon components](./index.md), developed by Anthony Fu.

-It uses [Iconify icon packages](../icons/all.md) for source, just like Iconify icon components.
+It generates icon components on demand for multiple frameworks and supports all popular build tools.

 Latest documentation is available at [unplugin-icons GitHub repository](https://github.com/antfu/unplugin-icons).